Linear voltage recovery after a breakdown in a pulsed dc system: Conclusions

 Different post-breakdown voltage recovery scenarios with linear ramping and no pauses were investigated in this study.
 The main purpose was to determine the best scenario resulting in the most efficient mitigation of the secondary BDs and to understand the relationship between the rate of the voltage increase and the BD probability.

 We observed that the breakdown rate, the fraction of secondary BDs and the average number of secondary BDs per a primary BD in a series were the lowest for the scenarios with the most pulses to reach the target voltage.
-The slower the voltage was recovered, the fewer BDs were produced during the recovery.
+The smaller the slope of the voltage recovery, the fewer BDs were produced during the recovery.

 In all scenarios, the sBD probability was concentrated at the end of the ramping period, regardless of the number of the ramping pulses.
 The localization of the sBD probability was found to be dependent on the slope of the voltage increase.
 It was also found that the peak BD probability is dependent on the energy of the ramping pulses: the more energy is inserted into the system during the ramping, the lower the peak BD probability.